 As an organization, Full-Race is committed to constant improvement.
 We work every day to “Raise-the-Bar” in the engineering and fabrication of performance boosting systems for the automotive aftermarket.
-Our obsession with achieving ever higher levels of performance has driven us to create (all in-house!) legendary turbokits and Full-Race is recognized world-wide as the premiere manufacturer of Robotic-TIG welded turbo manifolds and the leaders in TwinScroll turbo kit technology.
+Our obsession with achieving ever higher levels of performance has driven us to create our legendary turbo kits (all in-house!).
+Today, Full-Race is recognized world-wide as the premiere manufacturer of Robotic-TIG welded turbo manifolds and the leaders in TwinScroll turbo kit technology.

 Attaining this position in the performance engineering marketplace has not come easily.
 Many long days and nights of experimenting, testing and breaking parts parlayed into months and years of experience.
 During this time the level of competition has vastly increased while many facets of vehicle technology quickly improved.
 We’ve seen the likes of new engine management systems, improved fuel injectors, better suspensions, stronger gears & driveshafts, and smoother clutches – just to name a few.
 Yet the turbocharger, arguably the most important horsepower-generating component in the modern internal combustion powered performance vehicle, remained virtually unchanged.
 Until now…

 BorgWarner turbocharging systems have deep roots in the world of high performance – from their being the OEM for Porsche, BMW and Audi – even the is theirs.
 The hard working psycho-heavy-duty applications like John Deere and CAT rely on Borg Warner for their engine boosting requirements.